jrouquie/FabLab/EpilogLaserCutter/README.md

   - one sheet of 205g paper:

+      - vp  6, vs 30: rear side has some marks.
+I'll try to add a sheet of 80g paper on the rear side to avoid that.
       - vp 10, vs 30: rear side has serious brown marks, front side is fine.
       -        vs 70: some circular cuts are wiggly.
 Reducing speed to vs=30 makes it better.

 ## Usage